20 Ways Dermatologists Wake Up With Younger-Looking Skin

 Change your pillowcase

 Invest in a pillowcase made of silk or sateen, and your complexion will thank you.
 “You can totally tell the difference on your skin,” says Mona Gohara, MD, associate clinical professor of dermatology at Yale School of Medicine.
 “Softer pillowcases are less abrasive and minimize inflammation, which is one of the root causes of skin aging.”
-These are the worst pieces of skin care advice dermatologists have ever heard.
+Check out the other silk pillowcase benefits you’ll get once you make the switch.

 Steam up your boudoir